 When eating, there are lots of cafes, bars and restaurants to choose from.
 The Shed offers informal dining, with a relaxed atmosphere and a warm welcome and it is a favourite among the locals and visitors alike.
 For diners who like their food with a sprinkling of accolades and awards, then Oliver’s should be on the list to have a bite to eat at… with two rosettes, a recommendation by the Michelin Guide and a Good Food Guide recommendation, they really have established as a great restaurant to enjoy the best from land and sea.

 Of course, Falmouth is known for its fine maritime heritage and you can learn all about it in the Falmouth Maritime Museum.
 Falmouth’s seafaring past is still reflected today in the sailing community and every August, the Falmouth Regatta sees some of the best sailing in the UK.
 An entire week of races gives plenty of fun for everyone involved and spectating.

 If you wish to explore further afield, then Falmouth is close to the A30 which gives great access to the whole of Cornwall.
 Other places well worth venturing out to are the foodie village of Padstow, the artist town of St Ives and the fishing village of Mevagissey to name but a few.

-After a holiday in Falmouth, you will want to return to your self-catering cottage time and again.
+After a staying in Falmouth, you will want to return to your holiday cottage time and again.